nathants/posts/002_scaling_python_data_processing_horizontally/readme.md

 we scaled an analysis of the nyc taxi dataset [vertically](/posts/scaling-python-data-processing-vertically) on a single machine, now let's scale horizontally on multiple machines. instead of a single i3en.24xlarge we'll use twelve i3en.2xlarge.

-we will be working with the [nyc taxi](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) dataset in the aws region where it lives, us-east-1. bandwidth between ec2 and s3 is only free within the same region, so make sure you are in us-east-1 if you are following along.
+we'll be working with the [nyc taxi](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) dataset in the aws region where it lives, us-east-1. bandwidth between ec2 and s3 is only free within the same region, so make sure you are in us-east-1 if you are following along.

-we will be using some [aws tooling](https://github.com/nathants/cli-aws) and the [official aws cli](https://aws.amazon.com/cli/). one could also use other tools without much trouble.
+we'll be using some [aws tooling](https://github.com/nathants/cli-aws) and the [official aws cli](https://aws.amazon.com/cli/). one could also use other tools without much trouble.

 we'll be using the same code and aws setup from [vertical scaling](/posts/scaling-python-data-processing-vertically).